 “I didn’t think ghosts had to eat,” said Gavin.

-“We don’t have to, we get too.
+“We don’t have to.
+We get to.
 It’s one of the pleasures of being dead.
 I don’t have to eat broccoli and my mom’s runny eggs anymore.
 I haven’t eaten a vegetable since 1960,” Tolly smiled proudly.

 “Ok,” Gavin giggled.
 “So you’ve been watching me since we moved in?”